 No. At least 1 cup of fruit must be offered in reimbursable breakfasts for all grade groups.
-Only $\frac{1}{4}$ cup of blueberries is offered on Friday, and this does not meet the criteria for the breakfast fruit component.
+Only 1⁄4 cup of blueberries are offered on Friday, and this does not meet the criteria for the breakfast fruit component.

 Does this menu meet the fruit requirements for lunch?